HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 For latest product decision matrix see [google spreadsheet](https://docs.google.com/spreadsheets/d/1H8Jk770V8UsfbhaySU-c1yl1DKrPnKW45awjuH5RA18/edit?usp=sharing)

+## September 17, 2015

+New mandate statement:

+*To support informed policy and priority debate about the Toronto Budget*

 ## September 9, 2015

 Currently working on ways of progressing through the strategic planning toward selection of an impactful, realistically scoped project.
 The discussion centered around consulting a client user team representing experts and users of the budget domain space.
 Equally important, we discussed ways of progressing that would build consensus and teamwork within the Budget Project Team.